HYBRID EVENT: You can participate in person at Valencia, Spain or Virtually from your home or work.

 Biography:

-He is a Professor Higher Academic Grade (PHAG) in the School of Biosciences and Technology, VIT, Vellore, India.
-He has approximately 24 years of teaching and research experience.
-He received his masters and Ph.D. in SIUE, IL, USA and the University of Cincinnati, Ohio, USA respectively.
-He was a Postdoctoral fellow at the University of Texas at Austin and Rutgers University, USA.
+He is a Professor Higher Academic Grade in the School of Biosciences and Technology, VIT, Vellore, India.
+He has 23.75 years of teaching and research experience in Biomedical Sciences, Biotechnology and Environmental disciplines.
+He received his masters and Ph.D. in SIUE, IL, USA and the University of Cincinnati, OH, USA.
+He was a PDF at the University of Texas at Austin and Rutgers University, USA.
 P.K.
-Suresh has authored/co-authored 65 publications (h-index of 16 and a citation index of 797).
-He has been a resource person and/or coordinator in FDPs and in International Conferences.
-He is involved in drug development and delivery systems.
+Suresh has authored/co-authored 67 publications (h-index -17; citation index - 892).
+He has been a resource person and coordinator in FDPs and in International Conferences.
+He is working on drug development and delivery systems.

 Watsapp